Club EQ Challenge 3 inch blocks

 This step is important for the contest next month.

-I confirmed that 3 inch squares, 3 inch HST (half square triangles), and 3 inch QST (quarter square triangles) are all inklingoable by checking the Inklingo Index of Shapes under the Support tab.
+I confirmed that 3-inch squares, 3-inch HSTs (half-square triangles), and 3-inch QSTs (quarter-square triangles) are all inklingoable by checking the Inklingo Index of Shapes under the Support tab.

-All Inklingo Shapes are named with the finished size, so there is no math, like adding or subtracting 7/8 or 1.25.
+Inklingo triangles (and other shapes) are named by their finished size, so there is no need for math, such as adding or subtracting 7/8 or 1.25 inches.

 Where to get the blocks in EQ?